thh32/consort/README.md

 ## Common mistakes
-* Make sure your reference file is correct
+* If species level annotation arnt showing; Make sure your reference file is correct with the full lineage in the FASTA header
 * If no filtering is occuring remember; the abundance is that required for a sample to be deemed positive, NOT the cumulative abundance

 # Known errors